keredson/DKO/QUICK_START.md

 DKOs are easy to try out.
 Here are the steps:

  1. Use DKO to extract your database schema to a json file.
- 2. Add and commit this schema file (usually schema.json) to git/hg/svn/cvs/whatever.
+ 2. Add and commit this schema file (usually schemas.json) to git/hg/svn/cvs/whatever.
  3. Add the generate ant target to your build.xml.
  4. Run the generate task.
  5. Code!

+A working example of this is in `examples/helloworld`.

 Build the DKO Library
 ---------------------